nikoma/social_media_monitoring/README.md

 KNOWN ISSUE:
 In case you get a `"NoMethodError: undefined method `stringify_keys' for #<HTTParty::Response:0x007fa9231ab1b0>"`
 - It's telling you that the api key is invalid and therefore can't handle the server response.
-Please get a valid api key.
+You can get a valid test key at [https://developer.apphera.com](https://developer.apphera.com/) .

 Frequent question
 What is a Mesh?